 What is MS?

-MS will usually manifest as issues with general body functions such as motor control, problems with vision and balance, and can also cause patients grow tired easily or suffer from mood swings.
+MS will usually manifest as issues with general body functions such as motor control, and problems with vision and balance, and can also cause patients to grow tired easily or suffer from mood swings.
 Some people with MS are bound to wheelchairs, making even simple, everyday activities a challenge, while others may only have basic vision or fatigue issues.
 Regardless of the severity, patients with MS have to deal with its symptoms throughout their life, though it is not considered a terminal disease.

 What research has been conducted on CBD for MS?